An IT admin discusses his virtualization strategy at VMworld 2010.

 we are looking at upgrading to that, ESXI, upgrading.

 Lauren Horwitz: You are not using ESXI yet?

 Joseph Locker: Not yet.

 Lauren Horwitz: Do you have any concerns about moving to that?

-Joseph Locker: Typically we are pretty conservative about being
+Joseph Locker: Typically we are pretty conservative about being a bleeding

 edge; we try to stay away from that.
 The exposure to all the sessions here

 has got me feeling more comfortable with it, realizing it is the same kernel as

 VSX, with just a little bit less overhead, so I think I will go back and we will make

 Lauren Horwitz: Great.
 Thank you very much for your time.
 Enjoy the show.